oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/configuration.md

 * **meta_property** *boolean* A flag indicates whether the field represents a meta information.
 For JSON.API such fields will be returned in [meta](http://jsonapi.org/format/#document-meta) section.
 By default `false`.
 * **target_class** *string* The class name of a target entity if a field represents an association.
 Usually it should be set in a configuration file in case if Data API resource is based on not ORM entity.
 * **target_type** *string* The type of a target association.
 Can be **to-one** or **to-many**.
 Also **collection** can be used as an alias for **to-many**. **to-one** can be omitted as it is used by default.
 Usually it should be set in a configuration file in case if Data API resource is based on not ORM entity.
 * **depends_on** *string[]* A list of fields on which this field depends on.
+Also `.` can be used to specify a path to an association field.
 This option can be helpful for computed fields.
 These fields will be loaded from the database even if they are excluded.

 Examples: